knoxa/knoxa.github.io/debate/ai/index.md

 ## The singularity
 The argument for existential threat depends on the singularity claim, which in turn builds on the premise of an "intelligence explosion" over a short time scale, "perhaps in the blink of an eye".
 In his book [The Singularity is Near](https://en.wikipedia.org/wiki/The_Singularity_Is_Near), Ray Kurzweil develops [the law of accelerating returns](accelerating-returns.xhtml) in support of this premise.
 Some arguments against the singularity, such as [the complexity brake](complexity-brake.xhtml), question the exponential nature of the intelligence explosion.

+David Chalmers published [a philosophical analysis of the singularity](chalmers.xhtml) that constructs and discusses the argument for the singularity and potential defeaters.
+This provides a useful framework for assessing arguments for and against.
+It too raises questions about what is meant by 'intelligence'.

+Chalmers considers three classes of artificial intelligence: AI, AI+ and AI++.
+The first is human-level intelligence (meaning Artificial General Intelligence, AGI), the second is greater than human intelligence (of the sort that triggers the "intelligence explosion"), and the third is the singularity (or superintelligence).
+If we're joining argument from different sources together, we need to understand variations in terminology.
+Mapping terminology is something that would both help argument mining and be helped by argument mining.

 *work-in-progress*